westmere7/Adflow_local/README.md

 ### System Requirements
 - **Windows** — 10 or 11, 64-bit.
-- **macOS** — 11 (Big Sur) or later.
-Builds natively on Apple Silicon.
+- **macOS** — 11 (Big Sur) or later, Apple Silicon and Intel.
+The macOS build is unsigned and has not yet been verified on hardware; see [ELECTRON.md](ELECTRON.md).
 - **Display** — 1366 × 768 minimum; the workspace wants room, so 1920 × 1080 or better is comfortable.
-- **Nothing else.** The browser engine ships inside the app, so every feature that needs Chromium — WebCodecs video export, the native save dialog, the Eyedropper — works the same on both platforms.
+- **No other requirements.** The browser engine ships inside the app, so every feature that needs Chromium — WebCodecs video export, the native save dialog, the Eyedropper — works the same on both platforms.
 There is no separate browser requirement and no runtime to install.

 ---